arun9theja/terraform-aws-deprecated-asg/README.md

 ```

 ## Conventions
+The deployed AMIs should have these tags:
+  - Application
+  - ServiceVersion
+  - BaseAmiId
-The created ASG will have these tags:
+The created ASGs will have these tags:
   - Service
   - ServiceVersion
   - Cluster